Discount Window Lending

 To address some banks' reluctance to borrow and other concerns, the Federal Reserve Board replaced the existing adjustment and extended credit programs with primary and secondary credit programs, beginning January 2003, while retaining the seasonal lending facility.

 The passage of the Dodd-Frank Act in July 2010 requires the disclosure of details of loans made under traditional discount window programs on a two year lag from the date on which the loan is made.
 The details of loans made under the Fed’s emergency credit programs were released on December 1, 2010.

-Changes in discount window policy occurred several times in recent years.
+Changes in discount window policy have occurred several times in past years.
 For example, the Fed liberalized discount window policy in anticipation of possible Y2K-related liquidity strains in the economy.
 From October 1, 1999, through April 7, 2000, it established a special liquidity facility that borrowers could use without having to first seek credit elsewhere.

 Following the attacks on the Pentagon and World Trade Center in September 2001, the Fed again encouraged depository institutions needing liquidity to borrow from the discount window.

 During the financial crisis that began in the summer of 2007, several adjustments were made to encourage institutions to borrow from the discount window including extending the maximum term on primary credit loans to 30 days in August 2007 and then to 90 days in March 2008.
 As of March 2010, the maximum term on discount window loans has been reduced back to typically overnight.
 Also, the spread between the primary credit rate and the target fed funds rate was reduced from 100 basis points to 50 basis points in August 2007 and to 25 basis points in March 2008.
 In February 2010, the spread was widened back to 50 basis points.